 - For the lagoon, the District is considering whether to breech the levee to San Francisco Bay, which would create a tidal flow regime and a beach or to leave the lagoon as it currently exists and schedule routine dredging.

 - For the buildings at Ferry Point, the District is considering whether to refurbish one or both of the buildings for commercial or passive interpretive use or to demolish one or both of the buildings.

-Both of these studies are expected to be completed by the end of 2014.
+Both of these studies are expected to be completed in early 2015.
 After the District evaluates the results of these studies, the District will host on-site public workshops to share information and receive public input for the Land Use Plan Amendment.
 The District expects these public workshops will occur in early 2015.
 Notices will be sent to those on the project contact list and will be posted on the District’s website.
 After the public workshops, District staff will complete the Land Use Plan Amendment and will begin work on the EIR.
 District staff is coordinating with City of Richmond staff regarding the Terminal One development Plan.
-Please contact Michelle Julene, Park Planner at email@example.com or (510)544-2351 for additional information or to be added to the project contact list.
+Please contact Michelle Julene, Park Planner at firstname.lastname@example.org or (510)544-2351 for additional information or to be added to the project contact list.

 Download: 2014 Land Use Plan Amendment Poster